Your First Week

 Your IDIR is the unique identifier you use to log on to your workstation and to access many government applications, including Employee Self Service, where your leave and pay information is located, and AskMyHR, where you can get answers for a variety of questions related to your employment.

 Your branch administrator or supervisor will let you know your IDIR ID and your temporary password on or near your first day of work.
-You will have to change this password when you log on to your workstation for the first time.
+You'll have to change this password when you log on to your workstation for the first time.

-It is recommended that you restart your computer after logging on for the first time.
-After you've successfully rebooted and logged back on to your workstation, you will have to validate your IDIR.
+It's recommended that you restart your computer after logging on for the first time.
+After you've successfully rebooted and logged back on to your workstation, you'll have to validate your IDIR.

 Validating Your IDIR